ASHdevelopment/standards/ember.md

 ## Destructuring
 Extract multiple values from data stored in objects and arrays.
 > Why?
-Prior to ES2015, there was not way to extract muliple property values from one object at once.
-Enter `Destructuring`.
+Destructuring allows you to import only what Classes you need and then extract (or destructure) only the properties that you need.
+This makes the use of our Ember data more efficent.

 ### Destructuring Objects
-Import only what Classes you need and then destructure only the properties that you need.

 ```javascript
 //Bad